mobxjs/mobx/docs/best/what-does-mobx-react-to.md

 # What does MobX react to?

-MobX usually reacts to exactly the things you expect it to.
-Which means that in 90% of your use cases MobX should "just work".
+MobX usually reacts to exactly the things you expect it to, which means that in 90% of your use cases MobX should "just work".
 However, at some point you will encounter a case where it does not do what you expected.
 At that point it is invaluable to understand how MobX determines what to react to.